FACT-Finder-Web-Components/magento2-module/README.md

 adds that product to the shopping cart.
 This feature works only for simple products.
 For configurable products user will be redirected to product page to choose specific product variant.
 Warning: The product added to the cart is identified by the variable "MasterProductNumber".
 To allow this function to work correctly, the field "MasterProductNumber" must be imported to the FACT-Finder backend (on fact-finder.de).

-By enabling option *Activate Logging*, all exceptions thrown during communication with FACT-Finder server will be saved in log file `var/log/factfinder.log`.
+By enabling option *Activate Logging*:
+ * all exceptions thrown during communication with FACT-Finder server will be saved in log file `var/log/factfinder.log`
+ * errors thrown during export of custom added column which breaks the export will be saved in log file `var/log/factfinder.export.log`

 **Note:** that is a server side communication option: Web Components behaviour won't be affected.